 The notion of open banking is often met with fear from IT leaders and executives given the enormous transformation it entails.
 But what about the other side of the coin?
 We look at how open banking is fueling collaboration.

-Open banking promises to merge the best of both worlds by opening up a treasure trove of data to third parties via APIs and by governing this data-sharing with processes that allay the inherent risks that come with connection.
+Open banking brings together the best of both worlds by opening up a treasure trove of data to third parties via APIs.
+Furthermore, open banking governs this data-sharing with processes that allay the inherent risks that come with the connection.
 While challenges remain around data sharing and security, overall collaboration could spark new heights of innovation.
 Opportunities are emerging daily, with proactive players standing to capitalize the most.

 While the EU is center stage for the open banking movement, the U.S. is not just an understudy.
-Several large U.S. banks are making moves of their own, committing to data-sharing deals with innovative fintech partners (e.g. Chase’s partnership with Intuit).
+Several large U.S. banks are making moves of their own, committing to data-sharing deals with innovative FinTech partners.
 However, the U.S. also lacks the centralized approach to data governance that the EU has, making these partnerships hard to scale and more of a medley than anything repeatable.

-Both are founded concerns.
-With open availability of customer data, it is possible that competitors can take, understand, and use customer data better than an incumbent bank has, for example.
-When third parties layer analytics capabilities on top of this data, it may be easier to glean valuable insights from data than it traditionally has been in the past.
+Both are well-founded concerns.
+With the open availability of customer data, it is possible that competitors can take, understand, and use customer data better than an incumbent bank has.
+For example, when third parties layer analytics capabilities on top of this data, it may be easier to glean valuable insights from data than it traditionally has been in the past.

 While the challenges defined around data are very real, there are also tangible solutions to address them.
 On the competitive front, financial institutions need to be proactively developing additional capabilities to engage with technology and garner insights and analytics.
 Machine learning can be tapped for these purposes.
-The key is to determine the use cases, and then to leverage technology to solve for it and better serve the needs of customers.
+The key is to determine the use cases, and then to leverage technology to find solutions and better serve the needs of customers.

 In many cases, institutions still need to determine the appropriate way to ask customers for their data and for permission to use it to conduct effective analytics.
 Per GDPR, organizations must earn the right to have access.
 In cases where institutions are shifting their models and how they work, they may need to go back to customers and ask for new permissions to work with their data.